PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter06/Answers to Exercises/Ex__3_activation_func.md

 __Modern Computer Architecture and Organization__, by Jim Ledin.
 Published by Packt Publishing
 # Chapter 6, Exercise 3
 The hyperbolic tangent is often used as an activation function in ANNs.
-The hyperbolic tangent function is defined as follows:
+The hyperbolic tangent function is:

 ![Activation function](src/Ex__3_activation_func.png)